caroso1222/node-dotconfig/README.md

 }
 ```

-This will create the file `~/.my-cli` with the following content:
+Running the code above will create the file `~/.my-cli` with the following content:

 ```ini
 [user]